millionhz/cplusplus-notes/README.md

 // 0x7ffe6c03214c
 ```

-A reference of a variable is essentially that varaible but different name
+**A reference of a variable is essentially that variable but different name**

 ```cpp
 int i = 5;